krenzlin/AKTpi/README.md

 > Note: This step can take *several hours*, as buildroot needs to download and compile all the necessary components of your system.

-    make
+    make 2>&1 | tee build.log

-buildroot will then download all the necessary source code and start the compilation process (cross-compilation toolchain, system, packages).
+Buildroot will then download all the necessary source code and start the compilation process (cross-compilation toolchain, system, packages).
+If you want to find out what buildroots actual steps are, use:

+    cat build.log | grep ">>>"

+> Note: You could just use *make*, but as buildroot prints out a lot of logs it easier to save them to a file for later access.

 ## The first start